-- The strategic importance of the position within our executive team; - The overall performance level of the individual and the potential to make significant contributions to the Company in the future; - The value of the position in the marketplace;

-- Internal pay equity; and - Our executive compensation structure and guiding principles.
+- Factors While Evaluating NEO Compensation - The strategic importance of the position within our executive team; - The overall performance level of the individual and the potential to make significant contributions to the Company in the future; - The value of the position in the marketplace; - Internal pay equity; and - Our executive compensation structure and guiding principles.

-Target total direct compensation for our NEOs (excluding Mr. Dods), but excluding the Chairman, President & CEO is designed to deliver approximately 67% variable compensation at target performance and 33% of base salary (fixed compensation).
+Target total direct compensation for our NEOs, excluding the Chairman, President & CEO is designed to deliver approximately 36% of the annual compensation opportunity in the form of base salary (fixed compensation) and approximately 64% of the annual compensation opportunity in the form of variable compensation at target performance.
 The amounts of compensation realized by our NEOs will vary from the target awards based upon performance evaluated under the terms of our compensation plans.

-Each year, the Chairman, President & CEO presents his Organizational Leadership Review to the MD&C Committee to discuss the individual performance and potential of each of the NEOs.
-Following this review, the Chairman, President & CEO submits compensation recommendations to the MD&C Committee for each NEO.
+Each year, the Chairman, President & CEO presents his Harsco talent review to the MD&C Committee to discuss the individual performance and potential of each of the NEOs.
+The Chairman, President & CEO submits compensation recommendations to the MD&C Committee for each NEO.
 These recommendations address all elements of compensation, including base salary, target annual incentive compensation, long-term equity-based compensation, perquisites, and other benefits.
 In evaluating these compensation recommendations, the MD&C Committee considers information such as the NEOs' individual performance, the performance of the Company, and the compensation of similarly situated executive officers as determined by the referenced benchmark data.
 The MD&C Committee applies the same considerations as noted above when making its compensation decisions for the Chairman, President & CEO.

-2019 Compensation Decision Details
+2022 Compensation Decision Details